Posted on Jun 26, 2019

 I was always looking for the vintage, classic prints.
 That’s what this [Heritage Silks] collection is – it’s an homage to these beautiful prints.
 When Gizelle (our creative director) and I were designing it, I pulled up all the archives from those years, took elements and colors that I loved and and infused them with Islamic elements.

-The story of the Heritage Silks line comes from our going back to those days of sourcing vintage scarves.
+The story of the Heritage Collection comes from our going back to those days of sourcing vintage scarves.

 Rummaging through bins for vintage scarves.
 Sometimes Melanie would find 400-500 in one haul!